marklysze/Magic-Pocket-Control-ESP32/README.md

 :star: How about a Star?

-# Why?
-My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.

-I'm opening up to the community who may find this useful or would like to contribute to it.
-Any contribution you make will be appreciated!

 # What can it do?
 The key features are:
 - Connect to the cameras wirelessly over Bluetooth LE